EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 link_text: "Build and Deploy Hello World Smart Contract"
 ---

 You deploy and execute smart contracts on the blockchain.
 A record of each transaction is immutably stored on the blockchain and smart contracts store and update state on the blockchain.
-A blockchain application is composed of clients who call smart contract actions, which execute on the blockchain.
+A blockchain application consists of client code which calls smart contract actions.
+The smart contract actions execute on the blockchain.

 Let's start with a simple smart contract that produces the traditional **_Hello World_**.